BlinkReceipt/blinkreceipt-android/blinkreceipt-camera-ui/README.md

 ##  <a name=configure></a> Configuring Your Scan

 ### CameraCharacteristics
-As previously mentioned, the sdk allows you to define many things within the UI implementation, to make the experience uniquely yours.
+As previously mentioned, the SDK allows you to define many things within the UI implementation, to make the experience uniquely yours.
 This is done by providing the `CameraCharacteristics` as part of your argument set, whether it is in the `CameraRecognizerOptions` of the activity contract or the `CameraRecognizerFragment.Builder` argument.

-`CameraCharacteristics` is new to the sdk.
+`CameraCharacteristics` is new to the SDK.
 This provides an easy to use controller for the ux/ui of the scanning experience.
 The following is a list of configurable options and how to use them.

 ```java
    previousFrameOverlayPercentage(decimalOverlap)